speaking-portal-project-team-a/The-Speaking-Portal-Project/README.md

 The objective of the Speaking Portal Project is to design, develop, and deploy an API for the [Kukarella text-to-speech (TTS) web application](https://www.kukarella.com/).
-This API will serve as an animation-generating add-on for this system so that the user can both listen to and watch an avatar speak the provided text.
+This API will serve as an animation-generating add-on for this system.
+The generated animation will allow a user to watch an avatar speak the provided text.

 ## Tech Stack